 2.3 OG: Image

-The og:image tag defines the thumbnail image that is shown when your website is shared on Facebook and different social platforms.
-It is important to use an image that is representative of your page and is likely to grab the attention of people scrolling through their feed.
+tag defines the thumbnail image shown when your website is shared on Facebook and other social platforms.
+It is important to use an image that represents your page and is likely to grab the attention of people scrolling through their feeds.

 2.4 OG: URL